 Davies' efforts are the result of not trying or trying not to develop a style which can be recognised immediately.
 Each work or series is intended to be a new effort / concept / idea in some special medium.
 Generally Ivor does not do 'recent work' but leave something for a long period before 'finishing' it - days, months or years later.
 Different ideas of reality; political and cultural issues in Wales and the wide world; intensity of colour and pigment causes Ivor to work on 50 things at a time.

 Spanning a long career, recent solo exhibitions include Bishop Philpotts Gallery, Truro, Bruton Gallery, Leeds and Royal Cambrian Academy, Touring to National Musuem of Wales Turner House, Penarth.
 He is also a member of Welsh arts movement Beca, initiated in the 1970s.
-This artist was in this show: ¿AreWeNotDrawnOnwardToNewEra?
+The artist was in the following exhibition: ¿AreWeNotDrawnOnwardToNewEra?